playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 # Early developer experience

 React launched in 2013 with the concept of class-based components; Hooks wouldn't be released until 2019.
-But class-based components themselves, were not universally loved.
+But class-based components themselves were not universally loved.

-See, a core tennant of components is that they're able to compose; meaning that **we can build a new component from existing components**:
+See, a core tenant of components is that they're able to compose; meaning that **we can build a new component from existing components**:

 ```jsx
 // Existing components